 Following is a description of the valuation methodologies used for assets at fair value.
-There have been no changes in the methodologies used at December 31, 2012 and 2011.
+There have been no changes in the methodologies used at December 31, 2013 and 2012.

-Mutual funds: Valued at the Net Asset Value (NAV) of shares held by the plan at year end based on the closing price reported on the active market on which the individual mutual funds are traded.
+Mutual funds: Valued at the Net Asset Value (NAV) of shares held by the Plan at year end based on the closing price reported on the active market on which the individual mutual funds are traded.
 Common/Collective trusts: Valued at the NAV per unit as provided by the administrator of the fund.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of units outstanding.
-The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
-The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Participant transactions (purchased and sales) may occur daily.
 Were the Plan to initiate a full redemption of the collective trust, the investment adviser reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.
 Hudson Global Inc. stock fund: Valued at the NAV provided by the administrator of the fund.
 The NAV is based on the underlying assets owned by the fund, minus its liabilities, and then divided by the number of units outstanding.
-The Hudson Global stock fund invests in the common stock of Hudson Global, Inc. (approximately 95%-97%) with the remaining balance invested in money market instruments.
-Common Stock, money market funds certificate of deposits: Valued at the closing price reported on the active market on which the individual securities are traded.
+Common Stock, money market funds: Valued at the closing price reported on the active market on which the individual securities are traded.